Chenxi Wang (王晨曦)

 About me

-I'm an associate professor at the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS).
-I worked as a postdoc at UCLA working with Dr. Harry Xu.
+I've been an associate professor at the Institute of Computing Technology (ICT), Chinese Academy of Sciences (CAS) since 2022.
+Before joining the ICT, I worked as a postdoc at UCLA, working with Dr. Harry Xu.
 I got my Ph.D. degree from the Institute of Computing Technology, Chinese Academy of Sciences in 2018, under the supervision of Dr. Xiaobing Feng.
 I got my Bachelor degree from Tianjin University in 2013.
-My research interest is to build hard-core systems, managed runtime and big data systems for emerging hardware, such as non-volatile memory and resource-disaggregated datacenter.
+My research interest is to build hard-core systems, managed runtime and big data systems for emerging hardware, such as GPUs and resource-disaggregated datacenters.

 View My Github